AnqiaoCai/Erica_Jackson_IS477/report/StatusReport.md

 ## 2. Data Cleaning:

 Before we merged both datasets, we used several data cleaning techniques.
-First, we did the text normalization by removing the text “ County” from all county names.
-The purpose of doing this is to ensure we can integrate the datasets on county names without extra “ County” wording.
+First, we did the text normalization by removing the text " County" from all county names.
+The purpose of doing this is to ensure we can integrate the datasets on county names without extra " County" wording.
 Second, we did the data conversion with coercion to convert the text values to numeric data.
 Third, we remove the invalid and missing data by using the dropna() function.
 (Reference in GitHub: scripts/data_clean.py, cleaned datasets: Data/cleaned/air_clean.csv and Data /cleaned/copd_clean.csv)

 ## 3. Data Integration：